estruyf/blog-content/content/posts/2021-02-25-devhack-using-azure-cdn-with-sas-on-verizon-premium.md

 {{< caption-new "/uploads/2021/02/azurecdn6.png" "Waiting on deployment"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABfSURBVF3BQQ6DQAwEwfaMcQ78/6EQKSLaBUd7TVUcx9ERQdaLzSIiWGwz52SRROZWLKKJCMYYSGJ5ngfbdDdKi3sOIoLuJjORxLxvPteXxTZZVVQV/9zN+zy5LPZ95wcW8yMbrI/xrAAAAABJRU5ErkJggg==" "1300" >}}

-{{< blockquote type="Important" text="Once this process is completed, make sure you wait a couple of hours before the new policy/rule is implemented on all nodes.
+{{< blockquote type="important" text="Once this process is completed, make sure you wait a couple of hours before the new policy/rule is implemented on all nodes.
 Documentation tells you that this process can take up to 4 hours." >}}